1980is/cheatsheets/LVM.md

 ``lvextend -l +100%FREE /dev/rhel_redhat9/root``
 \
 Remember that "rhel_redhat9" is your volume group, and "root" is your logical volume group.
-Now we need to extend the filesystem on the mounted volume group.
+Nextwe need to extend the filesystem on the mounted volume group.
 To see the filesystem type being used issue ``df -Th``.
 I am running xfs, to use all of the available space.
 \
 \
 ``xfs_growfs /dev/mapper/rhel_redhat9-root``